Minden: Geology, mineral deposits and their use

-The Porta sandstone (Portasandstein) of the Wiehen Hills has been used as building material for centuries and is yet to be seen at a lot of public and private buildings in Minden and the whole Region.
+The Porta sandstone (Portasandstein) of the Wiehen Hills has been used as building material for centuries and is seen in many public and private buildings in Minden and the region.
 Another valuable material is iron ore, that was being mined until the first half of the 20th century.
-Mining relics are remaining: e.g. the Potts Park, an amusement park in Dützen, is located at the place of a former ore mine.
+Mining relics remain: e.g. the Potts Park, an amusement park in Dützen, on a former ore mine.